 File Format:

-Every file in a computer is created as a particular type ort format.
-Typically file extensions are used to determine the file format or file type.
-For example, if you have an extension, ‘.docx’ or ‘.doc,’ you must be dealing with Microdoft Word.
-Most often, an extension is associated with only one type or a more popular file format.
-Such as, ‘.pdf’ extension deals either with, ‘portable Document Format,’ or a ‘a printer description type.’
-This is the reason the two terms, file extension and file format, are often used interchangeably.
+Every file in a computer is in a particular type of format.
+Typically file extensions determine the file format or file type.
+For example, if you have an extension, ‘.docx’ or ‘.doc,’ you must be dealing with Microsoft Word.
+Most often, an extension goes with only one type or a more popular file format.
+For example, the ‘.pdf’ extension means ‘Portable Document Format’.
+This is the reason the two terms (file extension and file format) are interchangeable.

 What Is A CAD File?